Minorities and ethnic groups

 - The Lycée Français de Vienne is Vienna's francophone school.

-- These international schools and the Lycée aim to make adequate educational provision for the international community.
+These international schools and the Lycée provide suitable educational options for the international community.

 - Act on School Education for Ethnic Minorities in Burgenland